michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 11. And when it was night our Lord appeared unto Paulos, and said to him, Be strong: for as thou hast testified of me in Urishlem, so is it to be that thou also in Ruma shalt testify.

-12. AND when it became morning, men of the Jihudoyee gathered and bound a vowCherem. upon themselves, that they would not eat or drink till they had killed Paulos.
+12. AND when it became morning, men of the Jihudoyee gathered and bound a vow

 13. But there were of those who established by oath this compact more than forty men.